Extensibility

 post-compactPostCompactContext

 When: After the loop compacts a conversation mid-turn, before the turn resumes.
-It fires on a compaction event rather than a fixed turn boundary, so it sits off to the side of the loop.
+It fires on a compaction event rather than a fixed turn boundary, so it branches off the loop rather than sitting on a turn edge.

 Use it to: Re-apply context that compaction dropped (for example memory injections) onto the compacted history before the next model call.